 What this means for maintaining your Drupal website is different depending on the version of Drupal you’re on.
 To help prepare for 2022, below is some guidance based on your version.

-This version is supported until November of 2022, which is fast approaching.
+This version is now supported until November of 2023.
+This may feel like a lot of time, but we recommend not delaying.
+Although security updates will still continue, you will miss out on regular bug fixes and enhancements that are part of currently supported versions.
+In addition, it's better to plan for more time than you think you will need.
 There is a well-defined process for migrating your site to Drupal 9 (and 10 once that’s released).
 But it’s not a small effort.
 We’ve provided a lot more information about this process in a previous post about Drupal 9 migration.

 The key to understanding what it will take to make the deadline is to review and plan the approach to migrating your content, structure, modules, and theme.
 Many tools have been made to help create documentation to assist with the analysis and planning, and the new year is a great time to start.